Canarium pseudopimela

 Canarium pseudopimela is a tree of Borneo in the incense tree family Burseraceae.
 The specific epithet pseudopimela is from the Latin meaning "false pimela", referring to the species' resemblance to Canarium pimela.

 Description

 Canarium pseudopimela grows as a small tree up to 12 m tall with a trunk diameter of up to 15 cm.
 Its twigs are brown.
 The ellipsoid fruits measure up to 3 cm long.

 Distribution and habitat

 Canarium pseudopimela is endemic to Borneo where it is confined to Sarawak.
-Its habitat is lowland forests.
+Its habitat is lowland rain forests.